bids-standard/bids2nda/README.md

 ## GUID_MAPPING file format
-The is the file format produced by the GUID Tool: one line per subject in the format
+The is the file format produced by the GUID Tool, one line per subject in the format:

 `<participant_id> - <GUID>`